alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 **Site Requirements - SEO + Design + Best Practices**

 There is a lot of science behind SEO and design.
-Make sure your site is easy to use, accessible to people with disabilities, and basic psychology to increase "conversions" in getting more clients/customers.
+Make sure your site is easy to use, accessible to people with disabilities, and use basic psychology to increase "conversions" in getting more clients/customers.
 Since we are not running a group practice and cannot take an infinite amount of clients, we are not concerned with 100% SEO optimizations and conversions; there are some design choices that I think should be done differently if the goal was to get as many clients as possible.
 For instance, the color scheme is nice, although some background/text colors may not be high enough contrast for ease of reading.
-The cursive font is slightly illegible at times, there are more opportunities to display call to action buttons to urge visitors to connect, and we could possibly pay some more attention to SEO.
+The cursive font is slightly illegible at times, there are more opportunities to display call to action buttons to urge visitors to connect, and we could pay more attention to verbiage/keywords to truly optimize SEO.
 The point is that some sites/businesses may be more inclined to do this and get as many clients/customers as possible.
 Our goal with this site was to let my wife's personality shine through and above some of these "best practices" while still trying to make the site functional and easy to use (i.e. not difficult to find contact information).
 My wife's schedule has been filling fast, so there is no use trying to convert clients she cannot take.
 Thus my inexperienced advice is this, treat "best practices" with a grain of salt and evaluate what you actually need - they may not always be best for you.

 ## Conclusion

 In the end, I spent $99.75 dollars for the first year of running this site:
 - $0 always free hosting through [Oracle cloud](https://www.oracle.com/cloud/)
+- $0 CDN through Cloudflare.
+A cheap option for better performance could be [bunny cdn](https://bunny.net) as they offer per usage plans that are very afforable.
 - $44.25 on Astra theme for 1 year and plan to upgrade to a lifetime license for about $190.
 - $44.10 on plugin: wp-rocket
     - I haven't decided if I want to add yearly support/updates for this.
 We may pay $44 per year, or skip years as the plugin will continue to work while not subscribed.